jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 ### 125 Preparation of regional public transport plans
-(1) When preparing a draft regional public transport plan, a regional council must— (a) (except Auckland Transport) prepare the draft in collaboration with the territorial authorities in the region; and (b) consult all the following entities:
+(1) When preparing a draft regional public transport plan, a regional council must— (a) (except the Auckland Council) prepare the draft in collaboration with the territorial authorities in the region; and (b) consult all the following entities:
-    (i) the relevant regional transport committee (but Auckland Transport must consult the Auckland Council and each affected local board of the Auckland Council):
+    (i) the relevant regional transport committee (but the Auckland Council must consult the ARTC):
     (ii) the Agency:
     (iii) every operator of a public transport service in the region:
     (iv) every person who has notified the regional council of a proposal to operate an exempt service in the region: